nf-core/sarek/docs/output.md

 #### GATK MarkDuplicates (Spark)

-By default, `Sarek` will use [GATK MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/5358880192027-MarkDuplicates-Picard-).
+By default, Sarek will use [GATK MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/5358880192027-MarkDuplicates-Picard-).

-Specify `--use_gatk_spark markduplicates` to use [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) instead, the corresponding `Spark` implementation.
-The resulting files are converted to `CRAM` with either [samtools](https://www.htslib.org/doc/samtools.html), when `GATK MarkDuplicates` is used, or, implicitly, by `GATK MarkDuplicatesSpark`.
+Specify `--use_gatk_spark markduplicates` to use [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) instead, the corresponding spark implementation.
+The resulting files are converted to CRAM with either [samtools](https://www.htslib.org/doc/samtools.html), when GATK MarkDuplicates is used, or, implicitly, by GATK MarkDuplicatesSpark.

-The resulting `CRAM` files are delivered to the users.
+The resulting CRAM files are delivered to the users.

 _For all samples_:

 **Output directory: `{outdir}/preprocessing/<sample>/markduplicates`**

 - `<sample>.md.cram` and `<sample>.md.cram.crai`
-  - `CRAM` file and index
+  - CRAM file and index
 - if `--save_output_as_bam`:
   - `<sample>.md.bam` and `<sample>.md.bam.bai`